Seb105/esri-ascii-grid-rs/readme.md

 13 5 1 -9999
 ```

-This library uses buffer readers to negate the need to load the entire ASCII grid into memory at once.
-The header wil be loaded and will allow you to check the properties of the header.
+This library uses buffers to negate the need to load the entire ASCII grid into memory at once.
+The header will be loaded and will allow you to check the properties of the header.
+You can then either get specific values by index, coordinate or iterate over all points.

 Example usage: